cminyard/gensio/README.rst

     An sshd-like daemon that uses certauth, ssl, and SCTP or TCP gensios for making connections.
 It uses standard PAM authentication and uses ptys.
 See gtlsshd(8) for details.

+    There is a item in FAQ.rst named "How to run gtlsshd on Windows", see that and the Building on Windows section below for more details, as there are a few tricky things you have to handle.

 gtlssh
     An ssh-like program that can connect to gtlsshd.
 It can also